Difference Between Chemisorption and Physisorption

 Also referred to as physical adsorption, Physical Sorption is an exothermic process with minimal energy requirements for its operation – approximately 20-40kJ/mol of heat is typically required per mole.
 Gas accumulates on solid surfaces due to weak forces known as Van der Waals forces during this type of physical sorption process.

 Physisorption is not a precise science because the substance being adsorbed doesn’t exhibit a specific gas.
-Instead, this process has an irreversible quality; solid materials may absorb gas before it can be reversed by gas molecules in an indirect process.
+Instead, this process has an irreversible quality; solid materials may absorb gas before they can be reversed by gas molecules in an indirect process.

 Gas + Solid = Solid/Gas + Heat